firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/read_parquer.md

 # READ_PARQUET

-A Table-Valued function which takes a Parquet's S3 url and Credentials.
+A Table-Valued function which takes a Parquet's S3 url and credentials.

-The resulting table is the data from the Parquet file with the infered datatype.
+The resulting table is the data from the Parquet file with the inferred datatype.

 ## Syntax